 For instance, regularly eating fresh vegetables has been shown to reduce cancer risk.

-Conversely, regularly eating red meat increases the risk of certain cancers.
+Conversely, regularly eating red meat

 In all, the scientists had access to data from 621 men with prostate cancer and 1,205 women with breast cancer.
 As controls, they also included 872 males and 1,321 females without cancer.